-- All Trustees, teaching and non-teaching staff, pupils and parents and carers should have an understanding of what bullying is and have a sense of ownership of the policy.
-Staff training will be identified and needs met through continuous professional development - All Trustees and teaching and non-teaching staff should know what the school policy is on bullying, and follow it when bullying is reported. - All pupils and parents and carers should be made aware of the school policy on bullying, and what they should do if bullying arises. - As a school we take bullying seriously.
-Pupils and parents and carers should be assured that they will be supported when bullying is reported.
+- All governors, teaching and non-teaching staff, pupils and parents should have an understanding of what bullying is and have a sense of ownership of the policy.
+Staff training will be identified and needs met through continuous professional development - All governors and teaching and non-teaching staff should know what the school policy is on bullying, and follow it when bullying is reported. - All pupils and parents should be made aware of the school policy on bullying, and what they should do if bullying arises. - As a school we take bullying seriously.
+Pupils and parents should be assured that they will be supported when bullying is reported.